ImperialCollegeLondon/ReCoDE_IDMS/docs/chapter_1_solutions.md

 **Q3: why would we want to estimate these parameters?**

+**Q3: We want to estimate $\beta$ as it is variant-specific and therefore unknown following the emergence of a new SARS-CoV-2 variant.
+Estimating $\beta$ allows us to calculate the $R_0$.
+We need to estimate $\rho$ as the true incidence of SARS-CoV-2 is unobserved, so the level of under-reporting is unknown.
+Moreover, reporting and detection of cases is dependent on the rate of population testing soit is spatiotemporally heterogeneous**

 ### Step 10: Do we have any domain knowledge to inform the parameter priors?